-February on Exmoor is the season for Galanthophiles - perhaps you are one?
-Snowdrops are bursting up and into flower, in gardens, woodlands and hedgerows all round Exmoor, providing a welcome reminder that Spring is not far off.
-Galanthus Nivalis is the botanical name for the common snowdrop, though there are dozens of varieties.
-Every year visitors and holidaymakers head to Snowdrop Valley, a special treat on Exmoor for nature lovers.
+After a long and dark Winter, February at Snowdrop Valley on Exmoor is a special treat for any nature lover.
+Snowdrops are bursting up and into flower, in gardens, woodlands and hedgerows all round Exmoor, providing a welcome reminder that Spring is not far off, but to see thousands of them in all their natural glory visitors and holidaymakers head to Snowdrop Valley.

-There you’ll find a delightful hidden valley where drifts of snowdrops stretch up and away along the banks of a small stream cascading down the hill.
+At Snowdrop Valley you’ll find drifts of snowdrops stretch up and away along the banks of a small stream cascading down the hill.
 The snowdrops, which were thought to have medicinal properties, were planted there long ago by a religious order and have since spread naturally across the stream’s banks, filling the valley with delicate white and green flowers.
-The land is privately owned, but opened up in February so the public can enjoy this marvelous spectacle.
+The land is privately owned, but opened up every February so the public can enjoy this marvelous spectacle.

-From Woodlands House or Woodleigh Cottage it’s a 15-20 min drive up the A396 road north, along the Exe Valley, to Wheddon Cross where you can park.There’s a signed footpath to guide you down - good boots and warm clothing are recommended.
-The walk is about one mile each way and takes around twenty minutes if you are an able walker.
-Some of the paths are steep and can be muddy.
+From Woodleigh Cottage it’sa 15-20 min drive to Wheddon Cross where you can park.There’s a signed footpath to guide you down - good boots and warm clothing are recommended.
+The walk is about one mile each way.

 Maps of the walks are available from the parking kiosk.The kiosk is staffed from 9.30 – 4.30.